coreman14/ST-Character-Pack-HTML/README.md

 -   Added back button beside character name.
 -   Now says character's name and pose above outfits.
 -   Added backgrounds to expression sheet to be able to differ between faces.
 These can be disabled or changed to any 2 colors.
 -   All expression sheets are generated within the html.
-You don't have to produce the expression sheets separately for this to work.
+You do not have to produce the expression sheets separately for this to work.

 Outfit Page:

--   This is a new page that lets you see all of the characters outfits for each pose.
+-   This is a new page that lets you see all the characters outfits for each pose.
 Demo [here](https://coreman14.github.io/StHTMLHolyPack/?outfitview=1).
 -   This was made so that if someone was looking for an outfit to add to an existing character, I matching the pose and outfit would be easier.

 ## Requirements (>=Python 3.8)